 Ambassador recruitment and management, influencer outreach, gifting programmes, photoshoot coordination, and partnership negotiation.

 "The consumer is not a moron.
 She's your wife.
-Don't insult her intelligence, and don't shock her." — David Ogilvy, Confessions of an Advertising Man
+Don't insult her intelligence." — David Ogilvy, Confessions of an Advertising Man